 Automate Testing for SQL Injection in the Build Pipeline

-While blogs like this and security training for the engineering team are helpful, the best way to avoid SQL injection vulnerabilities in your application is to automate testing in the pipeline.
 We built StackHawk to help engineering teams find and fix security bugs like SQL injections and more, but there are also many other tools out there depending on your use case.
-Bottom line, use automation to help ensure you ship code that is free from security bugs.
+The bottom line is to use automation to help ensure you ship code that is free from security bugs.

 How Can StackHawk Help?

-When it comes to SQL injection attacks, prevention is the best path forward.
-Of course, proper coding techniques and standards can help to prevent SQL injection from occurring but what if someone forgets these practices?
-This is where StackHawk can help to identify and remedy potential SQL injection issues by scanning the code locally or right in your CI/CD pipeline.
+This is where StackHawk can help identify and remedy potential SQL injection issues by scanning the code locally or right in your CI/CD pipeline.
 With every commit, your applications and APIs are scanned and tested with StackHawk’s Dynamic Application Security Testing (DAST) platform.
-Once the scan and analysis are complete, the results, such as a potential injection vulnerability, are highlighted.
-Developers can then easily identify a fix and update code to remedy the vulnerability.